LuisMunoz1997/Digital-Communications-Toolkit-0.1.0/README.md

 Version 0.1.0 - Currently in Development.

 ## Overview
 The ADALM-PLUTO (PlutoSDR) active learning module is a tool created by Analog Devices Inc. It helps introduce users to the fundamentals of software defined radio (SDR), radio frequency (RF), and communications.
-Now, the Digital Communications Toolkit is a program developed by using the benefits of ADALM-PLUTO, and whose objective is to complement the learning of digital signals, study of their fundamental characteristics and the unfavorable effects that the transmission medium can generate on them.
+Now, the Digital Communications Toolkit is a program developed by using the benefits of ADALM-PLUTO, which objective is to complement the learning of digital signals, study of their fundamental characteristics and the unfavorable effects that the transmission medium can generate on them.
 It is a program based on the Python programming language, which allows interoperability with the ADALM-PLUTO module quickly and easily, as long as the necessary libraries and plugins are installed.

 ## Getting Started
 ### Prerequisites